abduh3131/scroot/scroot-Stable/scroot/GUI_GUIDE.md

 - **Overlay output** accepts an optional folder or filename.
 Leave it blank to reuse `logs/media_tests/`, or browse to any destination (the app will ensure the folder exists and append `.mp4` if needed).
 - **Generate Overlay** replays that media through the same configuration you set on the Launch tab, so your offline run mirrors the live stack (lane profile, mindset, resolution, Jetson tuning, etc.).
 - **Stop** immediately cancels the export, removes any partial overlay, and re-enables the start button so you can switch clips without waiting.
-- **Preview panel** shows the most recent overlay frame with steering vectors, throttle/brake gauges, lane lines, directives, and narration.
+- **Preview panel** shows the most recent overlay frame with YOLO boxes, narration captions, and (when available) the lane overlay.
 It updates while the export runs.
 - **Status text + log** explain exactly what the exporter is doing (loading media, applying the pilot, writing frames).
 When it finishes, the output `.mp4` path is printed so you can open or share it.

 ## 4. Best Practices & Troubleshooting

 - **First run flow**: Run `python setup_scroot.py --skip-models`, activate `.venv/`, and execute `python -m pip install -r autonomy/requirements.txt` before launching `python scooter_app.py`.
 The bootstrapper still rescans hardware on each launch; rerun **Install Dependencies** if you switch profiles.
+- **ROS sensor feed**: Bring the fused sensors online with `roslaunch sensor_interface sensor_interface_dynamic.launch`, mirror them with `./scroot/bridge/ros_sensor_bridge.py`, then start the pilot via `python3 scroot/main.py` so the GUI and CLI share the same runtime camera/LiDAR files.
 - **Camera testing**: Use `python autonomy_launcher.py --visualize` after configuring the camera to confirm the feed before a full ride.
-- **Arbiter feedback**: Watch the Launch Log for reason tags like `unknown_lane` or `timeout`.
+- **Arbiter feedback**: Watch the Launch Log for reason tags like `ttc_low`, `timeout`, or `vru_slow`.
 Frequent timeouts mean you should lower resolution/FPS or pick a lighter model profile.
 - **Incident logs**: Anytime the arbiter AMENDs or BLOCKs, entries go to `logs/incidents.jsonl` with references to 5-second clips (if recorded) for quick review.

 With these references, every toggle in the GUI should map cleanly to the safety, navigation, or hardware behavior you expect during a ride.